mathieudesch/exp-to-do-list/README.md

 # EXP To-Do List App

-A productivity application that turns daily tasks into rewarding quests, inspired by video game mechanics to boost motivation and task completion.
+A web-based productivity application that turns daily tasks into rewarding quests, inspired by video game mechanics to boost motivation and task completion.
+Can be run in a web browser or as a desktop application using Electron.

 ## Motivation